-Finally, a recipe for oatmeal that you can feel good about.
+Finally, an egg white oats recipe that you can feel good about.
 Egg white oats that are loaded with protein from a powder-free source.
 The addition of egg whites goes almost undetectable, other than making the oatmeal incredibly rich and indulgent.
-Don’t let the unique nature of the recipe turn you off from trying proats a new way!
+Don't let the unique nature of the recipe turn you off from trying proats a new way!

 Protein oats, or proats as they're sometimes called, make having oatmeal in the morning a less heavy experience that keeps you full much longer than a traditional carb laden bowl.

 Creating Macro Nutrient Balanced Oatmeal

 I love oatmeal but I hate that it's basically all carbs.
 There's ways to add protein to the dish, but most of them also add lots of fats and calories.
 Years ago, I stumbled across a recipe for egg white oats and was kind of disgusted.
 I put aside my skepticism and gave it a try and they genuinely were the creamiest oats I'd ever had.

 I really enjoyed these so I decided to add them to my regular breakfast rotation.
 Over the years I have perfected this recipe.
 It takes 4 base ingredients and is super customizable.
 It also is protein powder free and has all natural ingredients with no added sweeteners.
 The best part?
 It only takes 5 minutes.